dwharper77/Fun-side-projects/Item_Count/README.md

     ![I_C_2](https://github.com/user-attachments/assets/48eeee4e-664a-483c-8e4d-ab1192e3b744)

 5. The processed images with detected items highlighted will be saved in the same directory as the original images.
+6. I wrote the duplicate_image.py tool also included in this repository to create the duplicate images.